hangqkth/iDANSE-ICASSP2025/README.md

 # iDANSE: Iterative Data-driven Nonlinear State Estimation of Model-free Hidden Sequences

+**Accepted in 2025 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2025)**

 This is the project repository of iDANSE, an iterative nonlinear state estimation method for model-free hidden sequences.

-**iDANSE is accepted in 2025 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2025)**

 iDANSE is an extension of DANSE: Data-driven Non-linear State Estimation of Model-free Process in Unsupervised Learning Setup.
 DANSE is accepted in IEEE Transactions on Signal Processing (IEEE-TSP) (March 2024)
 ([pdf](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10485649))([DANSE repo](https://github.com/anubhabghosh/danse_jrnl))